The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

 Let us first suppose that $C$ pairs non-positively with all the classes of the first type.
 By Lemma \ref{curvecone}, at least one of these classes equivalent to $H-E_1$ pairs positively with $C$.
 If we suppose it is $H-E_1$, then we know that $b_1>-a>0$.
 Then by the adjunction formula $(a-1)(a-2)\ge \sum b_i(b_i+1)$.
 Thus, the only possibility is as claimed, $C=-nH+(n+1)E_1-\sum_jE_{k_j}$ which has $g_J(C)=0$.

 If $C\cdot F>0$ for some $F$ of the first type, then we can first change the class $F$ to $H$ by a diffeomorphism $f$ preserving the canonical class.
 The class $C$ changes to $C'$ at the same time and thus $C'\cdot H>0$.
-Thus $C'$ is a class with $a'>0$ and $C$ is pull-back of it by a diffeomorphism. \end{proof}
+Thus $C'$ is a class with $a'>0$ and $C$ is pull-back of it by a Cremona transformation. \end{proof}